monproweb/dev-wisdom-daily/README.md

 ## 🎯 Usage

-Once the project is set up, the bot will automatically tweet a new developer quote with an image at the specified intervals set up in the Cloud Scheduler job.
+Once the project is set up, the bot will automatically tweet/thread a new developer quote with an image at the specified intervals set up in the Cloud Scheduler job.

 ## 🤝 Contributing